curobo.rollout.cost.zero_cost module

 • strict (bool, optional) – whether to strictly enforce that the keys in state_dict match the keys returned by this module’s state_dict function.
 Default: True

-• assign (bool, optional) – whether to assign items in the state dictionary to their corresponding keys in the module instead of copying them inplace into the module’s current parameters and buffers.
-When False, the properties of the tensors in the current module are preserved while when True, the properties of the Tensors in the state dict are preserved.
-Default: False
+• assign (bool, optional) – When False, the properties of the tensors in the current module are preserved while when True, the properties of the Tensors in the state dict are preserved.
+The only exception is the requires_grad field of Default: ``False`

 Returns: